The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Develop a universal labeling system for your organization.

-• Use predefined templates to ensure that all files are consistent.
+• Use predefined templates to ensure the consistency of all files.

 Automating metadata processes

-• Use tools that automatically label assets when uploaded based on predefined rules.
+• Use tools that automatically label the assets when they are downloaded according to predefined rules.

 • Integrate metadata management into your studio systems for seamless organization.